Learning-Based Phase Compression and Quantization for Massive MIMO CSI Feedback with Magnitude-Aided Information: Experimental Evaluations

 \subsection{Different Phase Compression Designs}

-To demonstrate the superiority of the proposed SMDP loss function, we applied different phase reconstruction approaches to DualNet-MAG-PHA for different phase compression ratios $\text{CR}_\text{PHA}$.
-Figs. \ref{exp_B} (a) and (b) show the NMSE performance for different phase reconstruction approaches under indoor and outdoor scenarios and different compression rates.
-As expected, DaulNet-MAG-PHA encounters training difficulties when using a naive loss function.
-As for adopting MDPP loss functions, DualNet-MAG-PHA performs better than the naive loss function.
-Although DualNet-MAG-PHA performs better when using MDPQ than the MDPP loss function, the bit-assignment rule should be carefully determined to achieve a satisfactory result.
-Finally, DualNet-MAG-PHA using the proposed SMDP loss function has an approximately 4-dB improvement in terms of NMSE performance.
+To demonstrate the superiority of the proposed SMAPE loss function, we applied different phase reconstruction approaches to DualNet-MP for different phase compression ratios $\text{CR}_\text{PHA}$.
+Figs. \ref{exp_B} (a) and (b) show the NMSE performance of different approaches under indoor and outdoor scenarios, respectively, at different compression ratios.
+As expected, DaulNet-MP encounters training difficulties when using the simple loss function $Loss_0$.
+By adopting MDPP loss functions, DualNet-MP performs much better than the simple loss function $Loss_0$.
+Although DualNet-MP appears to be better when using MDPQ instead of MDPP, encoding bit-assignment require careful tuning to achieve a satisfactory result.
+Finally, DualNet-MP based on the proposed SMAPE loss function achieves 4-dB performance improvement in terms of NMSE reduction for $\text{CR}_\text{PHA}$=1/8 at outdoor and 7-dB improvement for $\text{CR}_\text{PHA}$=1/8 at outdoor.